 In the book The Lightning Thief (Percy Jackson and the Olympians, Book 1) children who struggle with reading will relate to twelve-year-old Percy Jackson, a boy who hates school because of his dyslexia, as he goes on the most dangerous quest of his life.
 With the help of a satyr and a daughter of Athena, Percy must journey across the United States to catch a thief who has stolen the original weapon of mass destruction — Zeus’ master bolt.

 Children will get hooked and want to read The Ultimate Collection of 5 Books about Percy Jackson’s Epic Heroes Legendary Adventures by Rick Riordan

 The author Rick Riordan has Parent Teacher Resources for all the novels in this adventure series.

-Have fun with some reading activities that will bring literature alive and extend the learning!
+Have fun with some reading activities for Reluctant Readers that will bring literature alive and extend the learning!